How is Zeffy free?

 |

-Strong nonprofit accounting is the foundation of any successful fundraising strategy.
+Strong nonprofit accounting is a foundational element of how to run a nonprofit.
 Whether you're in charge of the numbers or not, keeping a pulse on your organization's finances is always a smart idea.

-It’s common for leaders to feel intimidated by nonprofit accounting, with its many nuances and regulations.
-We aim to help you better understand how to introduce compliant and efficient practices that support your organization’s growth.
+It’s common for leaders to feel intimidated by nonprofit accounting, which has many nuances and regulations.
+We aim to help you better understand how to introduce compliant and efficient practices that support your organization’s growth with this nonprofit accounting guide.

-This ultimate guide to nonprofit accounting will walk you through:
+Your ultimate guide to nonprofit organization accounting will walk you through:

 What is nonprofit accounting?

-The Internal Revenue Service (IRS) regulates accounting with specific rules and practices for nonprofits as tax-exempt organizations.
+The Internal Revenue Service (IRS) regulates nonprofit accounting with specific rules and practices for tax-exempt organizations.
 Following these processes diligently and accurately keeps nonprofits compliant and free from costly fines and penalties.

 Clean and organized account procedures ensure every donation is accounted for and goes to the best place to make a significant impact.
 They also provide accountability to the donors, board members, and community members who make your mission possible.